 Consonance and Dissonance

-Some harmonies sound pleasing and stable, while others seem to clash and create a mood of tension and anxiety.
-The pleasing harmonies are called consonant, while the unpleasant harmonies are called dissonant.
+Some harmonies sound pleasing and stable, while others are unstable and seem to clash, creating a mood of tension and anxiety.
+The stable harmonies are called consonant, while the unstable harmonies are called dissonant.
 Each style of music has its own conventions about which harmonies are preferred, and these conventions are mostly determined by how consonance and dissonance are handled.

 The perfect intervals (unison, octave, perfect 4th, and perfect 5th) are considered the most consonant intervals.
 The most dissonant intervals are a half step away from the perfect intervals: minor 2nd, major 7th, and tritone (also called augmented 4th or diminished 5th).